Gruhapravesam (1976 film): Production

 Sivakumar who played Ganesan's son in earlier films enacted the role of his younger brother in this film.
+Some scenes were shot at Vauhini Studios.

 Soundtrack

 The soundtrack was composed by M. S. Viswanathan, and lyrics were written by Kannadasan.

 Reception

 Kanthan of Kalki likened the film to old wine in new bottle.
+Nagai Dharman of Navamani praised the acting, music, dialogues, cinematography and direction.